pfansi/text-editor-app/README.md

 ## Application Deployment

-The full-stack application has been delpoyed to Heroku.
+The full-stack application has been deployed to Heroku.
 Please click on the following link to view the application. [click here](https://text-editor-pwa-app.herokuapp.com/).

 ## Description: